So, you’re heading to the land down under and Melbourne’s on your hit list? As it should be!

 - Head to neighbouring South Yarra and eat some of the best food in town on Chapel Street.

 St Kilda is a historic suburb located in south-eastern Melbourne.
-It’s our number one choice for where to stay in Melbourne for families because it offers excellent access to beaches and the city, and there are plenty of seaside activities to enjoy.
-So whether want a relaxing vacation or to take in the sights, St Kilda is an excellent base for you and your family.
-There’s also plenty more budget hotels here than the Melbourne CBD.
+It’s my number one choice for where to stay in Melbourne for families.
+It offers excellent access to beaches and the city, and there are plenty of seaside activities to enjoy.

 Love to eat?
 St Kilda is also packed with delicious, innovative and eclectic restaurants, bars and cafes that will appeal to all palettes.
-From contemporary Aussie fare to Asian fusion and far-out flavours, St Kilda is a neighbourhood that will excite your senses and satisfy your appetites.
+From contemporary Aussie fare to Asian fusion, St Kilda is a neighborhood that will excite your senses and satisfy your appetites.

 Things to See and Do in St Kilda